 FINDING A DOG TRAINER

-People often use Facebook and Google to ask about training or behaviour issues and how to find a decent dog trainer.
-FB can be great for exploring and sharing problems, and getting opinions from people who have experienced them, but it’s usually best to have someone meet you and your dog(s) since what people say and report they are experiencing is often a far cry from the what the DOG is saying and doing.
+People often use social media to ask about training or behaviour problems.
+FB can be great for exploring and sharing problems, and getting opinions from people who have experienced them, but it’s best to have someone meet you and your dog(s) since what people say and report they are experiencing is often a far cry from the what the DOG is saying and doing.
+But social media can attract the very worst dog trainers – keen to show off, collecting followers but frequently with very dubious techniques.
+Some are downright abusive.

-Also a qualified (in its broadest sense) professional, experienced in coaching skills with a commitment to continuing their own learning and development, is usually much better placed to offer informed and up to date advice either in your home or in a class.
-It’s an area where skills are constantly improving and changing as more and more scientific evidence appears.
+A qualified (in its broadest sense) professional, experienced in coaching skills with a commitment to continuing their own learning and development, is usually much better placed to offer informed and up to date advice either in your home or in a class.

 There are some excellent people who have no paper qualifications, but oodles of great experience.
 There are plenty of people who have excellent academic qualifications and loads of knowledge, but not so much hands-on experience.
 With all shades of both (or neither) in between.
 There are also people who may have high profiles but whose self-promotion skills are far greater than their dog training skills.
 There’s no easy way to know who would be best to help you.